Resinchem/Ultimate-Bedside-Lamp/docs/mqtt.md

 > **💡 Integration Tip**<br>Since the system prepends `stat/` and `cmnd/` automatically, you can use the same string for both (e.g., `bedlamp`) to simplify your naming convention.
 {: .note }

-#### Maintenance & Buttons
+### Maintenance & Buttons
 > **⚠️ Important: Global Page Buttons**<br>Unlike some other settings pages, there is only ONE set of buttons at the bottom of the page.
 These buttons apply to **ALL** fields and integrations on the page (WiFi, Weather, etc.).
 {: .important }

 * **Reset Button:** Restores any changed values back to the current saved configuration.
 * **Save and Reboot:** Saves all current values on the page.
 Both the **Primary and Display** controllers will reboot.
+The system will start publishing/subscribing to MQTT topics upon completion of the boot.
 * **Cancel Button:** Discards changes and returns to the main menu.

----

 ## MQTT State (Publish) Topics
 The system publishes current values and diagnostic data to the broker.
 All state topics are published with the **Retain** flag set to **TRUE**.

 ### Diagnostic / Boot Topics
-These values are published only at boot time, except for LWT (status) which is updated by the broker.
+These values are published only at boot time, except for LWT (status) which is updated by the broker.<br> Formatted as `stat/[your-publish-topic]/[topic-suffix]`.

 |Topic Suffix|Payload Type|Example/Range|Notes|
 |:---|:---:|:---:|:---|